 No. We have a rolling admission process.
-We review applications roughly in the order that they become complete (when all required materials have been received and processed), and decisions are usually sent about two months after the date they are submitted for review.
-We expect to begin submitting applications for review in October, so while a few applicants may receive decisions before December, responses to applications submitted for review before November are most likely to be sent during January.
+We review applications roughly in the order that they become complete (when all required materials have been received and processed), and decisions are made on a rolling basis.

 - Are application fee waivers available?

 If you applying to HLS with a LSAT score and if payment of the application fee would pose a severe financial hardship, you should first apply for a fee waiver through LSAC.

 If you were denied an LSAT/CAS fee waiver on the basis of financial need in the twelve months prior to applying to the J.D.
 Program at Harvard Law School, you may complete the Harvard Law School Fee Waiver Request Form.
 Please request a Fee Waiver Request Form by email at firstname.lastname@example.org with the subject line of “Fee Waiver Request Form”.

 Application fees are waived on the basis of financial need as demonstrated by information on this form.
 No application for admission will be considered before the application fee has been paid or a fee waiver has been granted.
 If LSAC has granted you an LSAT/LSAC’s Credential Assembly Service fee waiver and you apply electronically to Harvard, your Harvard application fee will be waived.